ECE3SAT/ECE3SAT_ADCS/ADCS/Simulation/SimulationWithPID/Readme.txt

 Test_PID

-	measure=10; initialise the first measure; it's where algo start commandMultiplier = 0.3; modify the amplification of the commande from PID maxIteration = 1000; // edit how many calcul do the code disp=0.2; it's perpetual loose of the system
+	measure : initialise the first measure; it's where algo start commandMultiplier : modify the amplification of the commande from PID maxIteration : edit how many calcul do the code disp : it is the perpetual loose of the system
-	KP=1;
-	KI=2;
-	KD=0;

-Pid2
+	KP : proportionate factor of the PID
+	KI : integrator factor of the PID

-	threshold=0.1; the default of the captor
+	KD : derivator factor of the PID

+Pid

-	precisionRound=10000; //the precision round for example 1000 for 3 number after the point (10000 for 4 and so on) maxChangePerIterateration=1;
-	delayTime=5; // delay beetween when the commande it's send and went it's executate
+	threshold : the default of the captor it represents his precision (when we are between command+threshold and command - threshold we think we are at the command so we chose not to act) precisionRound :the precision round for example 1000 for 3 number after the point (10000 for 4 and so on) maxChangePerIterateration : we can limit the change possible between 2 iterations delayTime :  delay beetween when the commande is sent and went it's executate